LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Pressing the **Red** menu key closes the menu without making any changes to the channel.

 <div style="page-break-after: always; break-after: page;"></div>

-### Language Screen

-This screen allows the language of the on-screen texts to be selected.

-*Notes:*

-1. This does not change the language of the Voice Prompts, because the voice prompts are not part of the main firmware file and must be loaded separately using the OpenGD77 CPS.
-2. Not all languages are actively maintained by the original native translator, so the translations of some languages are not perfect.
-If you noticed a problem with a language translation, please post to the https://www.opengd77.com forum, providing a better translation.

-<div style="page-break-after: always; break-after: page;"></div>

 ### Satellite Screen